This is the seventh in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 5. constructing gender in multiple settings and with multiple audiences (from Garfinkel 1967: Chapter 5)

-6. doing the natural sciences
+6. doing the sciences

 3. "in each of these examples there was something to do and something to learn" (Garfinkel 216).